pnlbwh/TBSS/docs/TUTORIAL.md

 If it still happens, feel free to open an issue on [here](https://github.com/pnlbwh/TBSS/issues).

 (2) `all_{modality}_skeleton` image is computed to facilitate running FSL randomise.
-When there is a thousand cases, merging the skeletons is exhaustive in terms of memory.
+When there are many cases (i.e. above 500), merging the skeletons can be exhaustive in terms of memory.
 Hence, the program may run into `MemoryError`.
 This `MemoryError` is distinct from multiprocessing `MemoryError`.
 The solution would be to omit merging of skeletons by `--noAllSkeleton` flag.